 Or download our app "Guided Lessons by Education.com" on your device's app store.

-- Students will be able to use conjunctions, possessive pronouns, and articles.
+Students will be able to use conjunctions, possessive pronouns, and articles in complete sentences.

 - Write the following words on the board: cat, green, man, funny, sat, dog, slept, green, and bed.

 - Ask, “Which of these words are nouns?”
 Call on a student to come up and circle all the Nouns.

 - Tell students that these type of nouns are called “Common nouns” because they name people, places, things, or ideas but aren’t the actual names of people, places, or things (those are called proper nouns).
 For example, “Ryan” is a proper noun while “boy” is a common noun.

 - Now repeat the circling process with VerbsAnd Adjectives, having students circle each type of word in different colors.